joshuaagbo/socket_chat/readMe.md

-# chat_with socket is a simple single page web app that explore the power of socket.io to create a real-time chat feedback to users.
+# Chat_with socket is a simple single page web app that explore the power of socket.io to create a real-time chat feedback to users.

-\_\_
+\_

 **As per the dependencies of this app, its super simple:**